fabianmoss/climate-sonification/README.md

 #### Sonification

 This sonification was also used for the third question of the Evaluation in section 4.1.2 of the thesis.

+If this sonification is not available, it can also be found on: https://drive.google.com/file/d/1LtSdiri5piYhK1C8_rzOf5104HZe66dV/view?usp=sharing

 ![Northern average](img/monthly_northerndetrended.mp4)